William Sinclair (archdeacon of London): Career

 Sinclair was ordained in 1876.
 His first post was as assistant minister at the Quebec Chapel, Marylebone after which he was resident chaplain to the Bishop of London.
 He was appointed vicar of St Stephen's, Westminster in 1880 and Archdeacon of London in 1889.
 In 1892 he succeeded Walter Purton as editor of the Churchman, filling the post until 1901, when he was succeeded by Augustus Robert Buckland.

 He was elected to the London School Board as one of the representatives of the Westminster Division in 1885.

 He was appointed acting chaplain to the 21st Middlesex Rifle Volunteer Corps on 31 January 1900, and was commissioned as a fourth class chaplain (ranking as a captain) when the Territorial Force (TF) was formed on 1 April 1908.
 He became chaplain to the City of London Yeomanry (Rough Riders) in the TF on 31 January 1910, as Third Class Chaplain (ranking as a Major).

 His last clerical appointment was as rector of Shermanbury (1911–1915).
 An Honorary Chaplain to the King, he died on 4 December 1917.

+Sinclair received the honorary degree of Doctor of Divinity (DD) from the University of Glasgow in early 1903.